 Programming PSoC: an ARM CPU with programmable hardware

 Want to craft your own high-speed CPU peripheral?
 Experiment with programmable hardware, but are deterred by the complexity and cost?
-Read my latest blog post.
+Take a look at my blog post.

 Creating real-time Web graphics with Python

 Viewing ARM CPU activity in real time

 I’ve created a short video of my ‘reporta’ project, demonstrating a real-time graphical display of I/O port activity.
 The code is pure Python; it accesses the CPU internals via the SWD interface, so its operation is completely transparent to the target CPU.